mdudavillela/mdudavillela/README.md

 <h1 align="center">Hi there 👋 I'm Maria Eduarda</h1>

 <p align="center">
-  📊 Statistics & Data Science Student | 📚 Passionate about Education | 🔢 Math Enthusiast
+  📊 Statistics & Data Science Student | 📚 Education Enthusiast | 🔢 Math Lover
 </p>

 ---

 ## 🌟 About Me

-Hi there :) My name is **Maria Eduarda**, and I am a **Statistics and Data Science** student.
-I’m a passionate enthusiast of education and a true lover of mathematics and exact sciences.
+I'm a **Statistics and Data Science** student passionate about education, mathematics, and the exact sciences.
 As a lifelong learner, I’m always seeking new knowledge.

 ---